ABOUT

 When I am not negotiating peace and security or architecting financing mechanisms, I am the full-time personal assistant to two tiny, very demanding executives: my daughter and my son.

-They have no interest in my work, zero respect for my schedule, and an uncanny ability to schedule a meltdown precisely when I'm on a call with a head of state.
+They have no interest in my work, zero awareness of my schedule, and an uncanny ability to schedule a meltdown precisely when I'm on a call with a head of state.
 They are, without question, my most important teachers - and the reason I take "does this actually work" more seriously than "does this look good on paper."

 Credentials